MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 5. `isValid` function

-This function will be called to check if your fields is in a valid state or no.
+This function will be called to check if your field is in a valid state or not.

 ```fsharp
 let private isValid (state : FieldState) =